stella3d/job-system-cookbook/README.md

 ## Examples

-Note: examples in this repo use `LateUpdate()` as an easy way to handle completing jobs later than we schedule them, but in real code you might want to schedule the jobs early in `Update` so you can use the result later in the same `Update`.
+Note: examples in this repo use `LateUpdate()` as an easy way to handle completing jobs later than we schedule them, but in real code you might want to schedule the jobs early in `Update` (using Script Execution Order maybe) so you can use the result later in the same frame.

 ### [Accelerate 10000 Cubes](Assets/Scripts/AccelerationParallelFor.cs)